hakonanes/correlated-grains-particles-workflow/README.md

 * `estimate_gnd.m`: Estimate geometrically necessary disloations prior to grain and texture analysis.
 * `orientation_analysis.m`: Correlated analysis of subgrains and particles based on the multimodal dataset, specifically dispersoids at subgrain boundaries and subgrains at constituent particles.

-### control_points
+### data

-The control points used in image registration are included in this directory, while the raw EBSD datasets and BSE images are available from Zenodo at [https://doi.org/10.5281/zenodo.6470217](https://doi.org/10.5281/zenodo.6470217).
+The control points and processed BSE images (reference images) and EBSD intensity maps (sensed images) used in image registration are included in this directory.
+The raw EBSD datasets and BSE images are available from Zenodo at [https://doi.org/10.5281/zenodo.6470217](https://doi.org/10.5281/zenodo.6470217).